-My 48 hour adventure in Kuala Lumpur, Malaysia last week was not at all intentional but i’m so very happy I stumbled upon this culture rich asian capital, despite it being a short stay.
+If you’re spending some time in Kuala Lumpur, this is the perfect travel guide for you.
+My 48-hour adventure in Kuala Lumpur, Malaysia last week was not at all intentional but I’m so very happy I stumbled upon this culture rich Asian capital, despite it being a short stay.

 My 48 hours in Kuala Lumpur was indeed a visa run and actually meant I was forced to go on an adventure I wouldn’t have otherwise planned.
 Our 48 hours spent in Kuala Lumpur was beautiful.
 This city, basking in the most tropical climate, is unlike any other city i’ve been to.
 It’s fruitful with palm trees, colourful dishes, quirky street markets, temples, and the heavy concrete playground is infused with so much green – it’s ready with heavy doses of nature for those that need relief when exploring cities.